petermartens98/Heart-Rate-Analysis-and-Prediction-Models/README.md

 #### Related Project of Mine: Heart Attack Physiological Factors EDA and Prediction Models
 Python EDA looking at the physiological factors contributing to heart attacks for over 300 patients.
 After looking at multiple ML predictive models, able to predict the likelihood of a heart attack with up to 92%
-#### Link to my previous project: https://github.com/petermartens98/Heart-Attack-Analysis-and-Predictive-Models
+#### Link to Heart Attack Analysis project: https://github.com/petermartens98/Heart-Attack-Analysis-and-Predictive-Models

 ## Objective